 nohup command a file named

 find command which will run even we will close the current shell.

 $ nohup find -size +1000k > big_files.txt &

 We also use

-& which sends the process background and gives current shell to us.
-This will gives us the message ignoring input and redirecting stderr to stdout like below.
+& which sends the process background and gives the current shell to us.
+This will give us the message ignoring the input and redirecting stderr to stdout like below.

 Situations Of Nohup Usage